billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Satisfactory cache directives, displayed in Firebug" src="images/image79.png" width="624.00" height="349.33" title="Satisfactory cache directives, displayed in Firebug">
     <br>
-  <figcaption>Image Caption: Satisfactory cache directives, displayed in Firebug.</figcaption>
+  <figcaption>Image Caption: Satisfactory cache directives, displayed in Firebug</figcaption>
 </figure>
 </div>

-An informative discussion of cache parameters and how they are handled by browsers can be [found on Stack Overflow](http://stackoverflow.com/questions/49547/making-sure-a-web-page-is-not-cached-across-all-browsers).
+An informative discussion of cache parameters and how they are handled by browsers can be found on [Stack Overflow](http://stackoverflow.com/questions/49547/making-sure-a-web-page-is-not-cached-across-all-browsers).

 ### E4.3.3 Browser-Based History Test

 There is a straightforward way to check for history storage of sensitive information directly from the browser.
 The steps are as follows:

 1. Log in to a service and browse to a page with sensitive information.
-In the example below a class roster is viewed from a teacher account.
+In the example below, a class roster is viewed from a teacher account.

 <div align="center">
 <figure>
   <img alt="An example page with sensitive information" src="images/image116.png" width="624.00" height="269.33" title="An example page with sensitive information">
     <br>
-  <figcaption>Image Caption: An example page with sensitive information.</figcaption>
+  <figcaption>Image Caption: An example page with sensitive information</figcaption>
 </figure>
 </div>

-2. Sign out of the service
+2. Sign out of the service.
 3. Click on the browser's "Back" button.
-If the original page, with logged in user information, is displayed without requiring a new login, this indicates that the page was stored in the browser cache.
+If the original page, with logged-in user information, is displayed without requiring a new login, this indicates that the page was stored in the browser cache.

 This illustrates one way storing history with sensitive information can lead to unintended disclosure.
 On a shared computer, one user can sign out of the account, and a different user can still access personal information from the first user's account.

 ### E4.3.4 Browser Cache Inspection

-In most cases, if an application passes the Header response inspection and the Browser-based history test, it will not be necessary to inspect the content of a browser's cache.
-However, inspecting the content of a browser's cache can provide additional detail about how an application functions, and what data it caches on your computer.
+In most cases, if an application passes the header response inspection and the browser-based history test, it will not be necessary to inspect the content of a browser's cache.
+However, inspecting the content of a browser's cache can provide additional detail about how an application functions and what data it caches on your computer.

 To inspect what is stored in the browser's cache, enter "about:cache" in the browser's URL field.
 Note that the disk cache is of particular interest since its contents will persist after the browser program has been closed and restarted.
-Click on "List Cache Entries" under "disk" to see the disk cache entries
+Click on "List Cache Entries" under "disk" to see the disk cache entries.

 <div align="center">
 <figure>
   <img alt="Accessing the browser cache in Firefox" src="images/image34.png" width="624.00" height="352.00" title="Accessing the browser cache in Firefox">
     <br>
-  <figcaption>Image Caption: Accessing the browser cache in Firefox.</figcaption>
+  <figcaption>Image Caption: Accessing the browser cache in Firefox</figcaption>
 </figure>
 </div>

-The URLs of the cached pages will be listed and specific pages of interest can be searched.
+The URLs of the cached pages will be listed, and specific pages of interest can be searched.
 The entry for the roster page shown above is present in the browser disk cache.

 <div align="center">
 <figure>
   <img alt="A cached page showing username and login information" src="images/image05.png" width="391.50" height="31.36" title="A cached page showing username and login information">
     <br>
-  <figcaption>Image Caption: A cached page showing username and login information.</figcaption>
+  <figcaption>Image Caption: A cached page showing username and login information</figcaption>
 </figure>
 </div>

 Clicking on the URL name will load a representation of the raw source of the page.
-It is not easily human-readable but it is possible to search on sensitive terms to confirm that they are present in the cached page.
+It is not easily human-readable, but it is possible to search on sensitive terms to confirm that they are present in the cached page.
 For example, the account information for "Demo Student" is shown below in the cached page contents.

 <div align="center">
 <figure>